kallioaa/ot-harjoitustyo/dokumentaatio/instructions.md

 # Instructions

-Start by downloading this file ADD FILE
+Start by downloading the new jar [version](https://github.com/kallioaa/ot-harjoitustyo/releases/tag/V1)

 ## Starting the app